jbee/purejin/docs/differences.md

 But if we actually try to resolve a name that is associated with multiple classes/instances we don't know which one we should use and have to throw an error.
 These errors should be familiar from guice and spring.
-They are necessary because of the map like model.
+They are necessary because of the map-list model.

-While we can understand how we got to what I call the "fancy map model"<sup>[1](#fn1)</sup> it requires some thought to understand why it is a poor solution.
+The basic idea still is to name instances and refer to the implementation we want.

 ## Abstraction and Composition